Our Day at Disney’s Hollywood Studios and the Animal Kingdom – travel blog

 I was so excited to get the roasted sweet corn.
 After grilling the corn, they usually dip it in butter and sprinkle it with spicy curry.
 I’ve never liked curry and didn’t want the butter, so I asked for it plain off the grill.
 It had so much flavor and reminded me of sweet corn from Iowa ❤️

-Animal Kingdom is known for their “Instagrambale spots.”
+Animal Kingdom is known for its “Instagrambale spots.”

 Bicycle Land-Mauzo Huduma